 These complaints grew even more serious after members of the Society fulfilled their obligation as faithful ministers of God and vassals of his majesty the King and supported what he order most justly through his visitor that the Indians should be free from servitude in which they were kept.

 -- From a letter to his brother Francesco, lieutenant governor of Asuncion

-While we are all subject to being influenced by the saints we are also each capable of bringing ourselves to the table.
+While we are all subject to being influenced by the saints we are also each capable of bringing ourselves to the table because we are all sancti - holy ones.
 Elizabeth was greatly inspired by Francis of Assisi but made the love of the poor her own.
 She brought her own brand of Francis to those around her, not content to stand only in his shadow.

 In holiness, we must each seek to reach it not just through the grace of God but through our personal efforts to live that grace.